Piloting ammonia fuel cell for zero emissions

 The other main partners in the five-year research project are Wärtsilä, supplying the power technology and systems for ammonia storage and distribution, Prototech, supplying the fuel cell system, and NCE Maritime CleanTech, coordinating the project towards the European Union.

 The ammonia research on Viking Energy has a total budget of 230 MNOK, of which a significant part is financed with EU funding.
-The partners also have good dialogue with Innovation Norway and Enova, from which they expect further support.
+The project has also received support from Innovation Norway.

 Important contribution from Equinor